 - Cuts longer than ½ inch (12 mm) usually need sutures.

-- On the face, cuts longer than ¼ inch (6 mm) usually need closure with sutures or skin glue.
+- On the face, cuts longer than ¼ inch (6 mm) usually need to be seen.
+They usually need closure with sutures or skin glue.

 Cuts Versus Scratches: Helping You Decide

 - The skin is about 1/8 inch (3 mm) thick.